developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/reference/refbatteryintent/index.md

 ### Return Values

-In addition to the battery information Android returns by default, which can be found [here](http://developer.android.com/reference/android/os/BatteryManager.html), Symbol devices return the following additional parameters:
+In addition to the battery information Android returns by default, which can be found [here](http://developer.android.com/reference/android/os/BatteryManager.html), Zebra devices return the following additional parameters:

 * **bkvoltage**
 * **mfd**